About the Earth and Planetary Remote Sensing Laboratory

 - If you’re looking for planetary data, go to our NASA Planetary Data System Geosciences Node website.

-- Archived data from landed Mars and lunar missions, including Spirit, Opportunity, and Curiosity, can be found in the Geosciences Node’s Analyst Notebook.
+- Archived data from landed Mars and lunar missions, including Spirit, Opportunity, Curiosity, and Perseverance, can be found in the Geosciences Node’s Analyst Notebook.

 - Data from orbital missions to Mars, Venus, Mercury, and the Moon are available through the Geosciences Node’s Orbital Data Explorer.